 Even the most abstract thinking affects the world.
 Non-euclidean geometry or symbolic logic are about as abstract as thinking gets—yet you can’t understand Einsteinian gravity without the one, or run computers without the other.
 Thinking matters to us, to others, and to our world.
 That’s one reason why we fear it so much—it shakes our foundations.

 But not just any thinking will do.
 If we truly love truth we will engage in careful and conscientious thinking informed by the best reason and evidence available—our dignity consists, in large part, on good thinking.
-More than forty years ago I entered a university where the following inscription was etched on its library’s wall.
+Almost fifty years ago I entered a university where the following inscription was etched on its library’s wall.
 I have never forgotten it:

 “This institution will be based on the illimitable freedom of the human mind.
 For here we are not afraid to follow truth wherever it may lead, nor to tolerate any error so long as reason is left free to combat it.” ~ Thomas Jefferson